shivamrahane/Object-detection-using-YOLOv8-computer-vision-shivam-kumar-/README.md

 6. Capture and process video frames:-

-o	Use JavaScript to capture webcam frames. o	Convert them into a format usable by YOLOv8. o	Perform object detection and visualize results.
+    	Use JavaScript to capture webcam frames.
+      Convert them into a format usable by YOLOv8.
+      Perform object detection and visualize results.

 Usage:

 •	Run the Colab notebook and execute the script.

 •	The webcam feed captures images in real-time.

 •	The YOLOv8 model processes each frame and displays detected objects with bounding boxes.

 Results